Getting from Phuket or Krabi to Koh Phi Phi, Thailand in 2026

 When we traveled from Krabi to Koh Phi Phi in April, we assumed the ferry would be the best option for the price.
 After discussing our options at a tourist kiosk, we realized we could shave hours off our trip with a speedboat ticket that only cost around $9 more than the ferry.
 This 800 THB ticket included a hotel pick-up, took only 40 minutes and was overall a very smooth journey to Ton Sai Pier.

 Unfortunately our favorite transfer company, Andaman, was not available for this journey.
-Although I haven’t had any luck finding a bookable speedboat option online, all of the tourist kiosks seem to sell these tickets daily.
+Although there aren’t many speedboat options from Krabi to Koh Phi Phi online, all of the tourist kiosks around Krabi seem to sell these tickets daily.
 I would recommend booking at least a day in advance, if not earlier, to make sure the spots don’t fill up.
 Make sure to save your confirmation slip!

 Phuket to Koh Phi Phi by Ferry